Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-6.md

 <!-- > -->

-Now you need a resolver to return the array.
+Now you need a resolver to update the array.
 For the petList it might look like:

 ```JS
 const root = {